dedis/popstellar/docs/messageData.md

 ```

-## Establishing or Aborting the connection (federation#result)
+## Confirming or Aborting the connection attempt (federation#result)
-This message is used to know the status of the connection, whether it was a success and a connection between the two LAOs was established or it was a failure.
+This message is sent by Bob's server.
+The purpose of this message is to provide Alice's server with a final status of the connection, whether it was a success and a connection between the two LAOs is now established or there was a failure (In this case the `reason` field may be used to provide further details).
 <details>
 <summary>
 💡 See an example